Frequently asked questions

 - The area is statistically more likely to have clear skies in September.

 - Any forest-fire smoke from the summer has usually dissipated by September.

 - SASP ends the same day that ASP begins, so it is easy to attend both.
 Starland Recreational Area is approximately a 3.5-hour drive from Whispering Pines.

 - By October's New Moon, there is a prohibitively-high chance of snow.

-Please feel free to reach out through this site's contact form, or our Facebook page, and we will do our best to answer your questions as quickly as possible.
+Please feel free to send a message through this site's contact form, or our Facebook page, and we will do our best to answer your questions as quickly as possible.